SuperNova76/TopCPToolKit/docs/tutorials/write_config.md

 Most of the time, this is a do-nothing operation.
 In a few cases, we may get some useful printouts, such as:
 ```
-SystematicsSvc           INFO    no systematics were run.
+SystematicsPrinter       INFO    Systematics regex '' matched:
+SystematicsPrinter       INFO      ''
 PrimaryVertexSelectorAlg INFO    accepted 100 out of 100 events for filter VertexSelection (vertex selection)
 EventFlagSelectionAlg    INFO    accepted 100 out of 100 events for filter JetCleaning (selecting events passing: DFCommonJets_eventClean_LooseBad,as_char)
 CutBookkeeperAlg         INFO    CutBookkeeper information will be stored in CutBookkeeper_601229_410000_NOSYS
 ```

-The first line is the `SystematicsSvc` informing that we ineed ran without systematics in this example.
+The first two lines are the `SystematicsPrinter` informing that we indeed ran without systematics in this example.
-The second and third lines are our first examples of **event selection reports**: here requiring that events have a primary vertex and that they pass basic jet cleaning cuts.
+The third and fourth lines are our first examples of **event selection reports**: here requiring that events have a primary vertex and that they pass basic jet cleaning cuts.
 Several other algorithms come with such event selections, e.g. trigger selection and matching, or as we will see in a next section, analysis-specific cuts.
 The last line is the `CutBookkeeper` histogram we briefly mentioned earlier, that will also show up in the output file and contains the sum of MC weights seen, for cross section normalisation purposes.

 !!! example "Exercise"
-    What do the `SystematicsSvc` and `CutBookkeeperAlg` return in their finalisation stage, when systematics are enabled?
+    What do the `SystematicsPrinter` and `CutBookkeeperAlg` return in their finalisation stage, when systematics are enabled?

 ??? success "Solution"
-    The `SystematicsSvc` prints out the names of all systematics that affect the object collections we defined (electrons, jets, flavour-tagging, etc.).
+    The `SystematicsPrinter` prints out the names of all systematics that affect the object collections we defined (electrons, jets, flavour-tagging, etc.).
 The `CutBookkeeperAlg` lists all the PMG weights (scales, PDFs, etc.).

 At the very bottom, we find some printouts from the EventLoop manager (and usually some summaries from `CalibrationDataInterfaceROOT`, perfectly fine).
 A successful job will end with